|

 What Are Certificates

-Certificates are used to encourage FanArtReview.com reviewers to review your work.
+Certificates are used to encourage FanArtReview reviewers to review your work.
 The first certificate you will place on your work is called a "Base Certificate".
-A base certificate places your artwork or photograph on the available release page.
+A base certificate places your post on the available release page.
 It also offers a base amount of member cents and points to reviewers.

 That's really all there is to it.
 First, add a base certificate, next use bonus certificates (normally the member cent pump) to raise that position to a level where it will receive notice.

-- Use the certificate.
-Simply view your photograph or artwork and click the "Promote This" button on that page.
+Next, use the certificate.
+Simply view your post and click the "Promote It" button on that page.
+It looks like this: .

 |